 Coming Soon – Asian American Challenges Toward Racial Justice

-Asian American Challenges Toward Racial Justice is a two day workshop for people who are a part of, live in, or work with Asian American communities and invested in eliminating racism and racial inequities in our systems.
+Asian American Challenges Toward Racial Justice is a two day workshop for people who are a part of, live in, or work with Asian American communities and who are invested in eliminating racism and racial inequities in our society.
 Using a race analysis, this workshop unpacks how racism uniquely disempowers Asian Americans, undermines cross-racial solidarity, and keeps a structural arrangement of power in place.
-Over the two days, participants will also explore the social, political, cultural, and economic ramifications resulting from the way that Asian Americans have been racialized and how they impact Asian American identity.
+Over the two days, participants will also explore the social, political, cultural, and economic ramifications resulting from geopolitical histories and realities and from the way Asian Americans have been racialized that shape Asian American identity and outcomes today.

 Asian American Challenges Toward Racial Justice can serve as a complement to existing workshops that ground people in understanding racism as historically and structurally rooted such as the Racial Equity Institute’s Phase I workshop or as an entry point for Asian Americans to understand how racism impacts their communities.